My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Lor · Luri people

-Rights Context Luri communities have participated actively in Iran's protest movements, including the 2019 fuel subsidy uprising which began in Khuzestan and spread rapidly through Lorestan and other western provinces.
-Security force responses to protests in Luri areas have been documented as particularly violent, with multiple killings in Lorestan during both the 2019 and 2022 uprisings.
+Rights Context Luri communities participated actively in Iran's protest movements, including the 2019 fuel subsidy uprising and the 2022 Woman Life Freedom uprising.
+Security force responses to protests in Luri areas have been documented as particularly violent, with multiple killings in Lorestan during both periods.

 Armenians